karisigurd4/DocumentLab/README.md

 This is a solution for data extraction from images with text.
 You pass in an bitmap of a document and a set of queries and you get back your extracted data in structured json.

 * Unlike other many other OCR solutions, DocumentLab does not rely on pre-determined *mapping* of sections
+* Defining documents by queries/patterns allows DocumentLab to understand a document in a much more intelligent way
   * It can extract data from documents with layouts it has never seen before

 Queries are patterns of information in documents that you want to match.
 If DocumentLab can find a match, you can capture any data from a pattern.
 You can write scripts in the query language or use the C# api.